jmicrobe/BI331-taxonomy/ANALYSIS.md

 ```
 grep '>' BF_sampes.fasta | wc -l
 ```
 You should have gotten `1190` as output.
-This means that in our BF_samples.fasta file there are 1190 entries, or 1190 sequenced 16s rRNA genes.
+This means that in our BF_samples.fasta file there are 1190 entries, or 1190 16s rRNA genes.

 ## 2. Taxonomic classification of sequences

-Even though we counted the number of entries in our BF_samples.fasta file to be 1190, that doesn't mean there are 1190 *different* OTUs (see [README]((https://github.com/jmicrobe/BI331-taxonomy/blob/master/README.md)) for a reminder of what an OTU is).
+Even though we counted the number of entries in our BF_samples.fasta file to be 1190, that doesn't mean there are 1190 *different* species in our sample.
+As mentioned in the [README.md](), we can use the RDPTools classifier to assign taxonomy information to our sequences.

+Enter the following command in terminal, noting that `/path/to/classifier.jar` will need to be changed depending on the location of `classifier.jar` on your computer.